Edward144/SES-Notifications/README.md

 # How it works

-index.php should be setup as the HTTPS endpoint within Amazon SNS, when a POST request comes across the type of the request will be checked.
+logNotifications.php should be setup as the HTTPS endpoint within Amazon SNS, when a POST request comes across the type of the request will be checked.
 Either for a SubscriptionConfirmation to accept a new topic subscription or a Notification.

 If the type is a Notification then the JSON will be inserted into a database.